 This is one of the more important chapters in open channel flow.
-Clearly understand the concept of specific energy, specific energy curve, alternate depths, discharge curve; specific force, specific force curve, characteristics of critical flow, conditions of critical flow (rectangular, triangular and parabolic channels), relation between specific energy and critical depth, relation between alternate depths and Froude’s number.
+Clearly understand the concept of specific energy, specific energy curve, alternate depths, discharge curve; specific force, specific force curve, characteristics of critical flow, conditions of critical flow (rectangular, triangular and parabolic channels), the relation between specific energy and critical depth, the relation between alternate depths and Froude’s number.

 Another important section in this chapter is channel transitions (channel width reduction, channel width expansion, channel bottom rise (hump) & channel bottom drop, for both subcritical and supercritical approaching flow conditions).
 Understand the concepts to identify the flow downstream of transitions using specific energy curve and discharge curve.